-Our contingencies include, but are not limited to, intellectual property disputes and product liability and other product-related litigation.
-From time to time, in the normal course and conduct of our business, we may be involved in discussions with third parties about considering, for example, the use and/or remuneration for use of such third party's intellectual property.
-As of June 30, 2024, none of such intellectual property-related considerations that we have been notified of, and for which potential claims could be brought against us or our subsidiaries in the future, fulfill the criteria for recording a provision.
-We are subject to an increasing number of product liability claims.
-Such claims often involve highly complex issues related to medical causation, correctness and completeness of product information (Summary of Product Characteristics/ package leaflet) as well as label warnings and reliance thereon, scientific evidence and findings, actual and provable injury, and other matters.
+We are subject to an increasing number of product-related disputes.
+Our product liability claims often involve highly complex issues related to medical causation, correctness and completeness of product information (Summary of Product Characteristics/package leaflet) as well as label warnings and reliance thereon, scientific evidence and findings, actual and provable defectiveness and injury, and other matters.
 These complexities vary from matter to matter.
-As of June 30, 2024, none of these claims fulfill the criteria for recording a provision.
+As of September 30, 2024, none of these claims fulfill the criteria for recording a provision.

+We are currently subject to certain claims by or on behalf of our shareholders.
+As of September 30, 2024, these claims do not fulfill the criteria for recording a provision.

 Substantially all of our contingencies are subject to significant uncertainties and, therefore, determining the likelihood of a loss and/or the measurement of any loss can be complex.
 Consequently, we are unable to estimate the range of reasonably possible loss.
 Our assessments, which result from a complex series of judgments about future events and uncertainties, are based on estimates and assumptions that have been deemed reasonable by management, but that may prove to be incomplete or inaccurate, and unanticipated events and circumstances may occur that might cause us to change those estimates and assumptions.
 We currently do not believe that any of these matters will have a material adverse effect on our financial position, and will continue to monitor the status of these and other claims that may arise.
 However, we could incur judgments, enter into settlements or revise our expectations regarding the outcome of matters, which could have a material adverse effect on our results of operations and/or our cash flows in the period in which the amounts are accrued or paid.
 We will continue to evaluate whether, if circumstances were to change in the future, the recording of a provision may be needed and whether potential indemnification entitlements exist against any such claim.